 A new attack method bypasses both Microsoft 365 default security (EOP) and advanced security (ATP).
 At the time of writing, Microsoft 365 is still vulnerable and the attack is still being used extensively against Microsoft 365 customers.

 This week, Avanan’s Security Analysts detected a significant increase in the usage of .slk files in attacks against Microsoft 365 customers.
-In this attack, hackers send an email with an .slk attachment that contains a malicious macro (MSI exec script) to download and install a remote access trojan.
+In this attack, hackers send an email with an .slk file attachment that contains a malicious macro (MSI exec script) to download and install a remote access trojan.

 It is a very sophisticated attack with several obfuscation methods specifically designed to bypass Microsoft 365.
 More details below.